hypothesis/testpilot/README.md

 Test Pilot
 ==========

-Test Pilot formats, lints and tests only those files that have changed on your current branch compared to main:
+Test Pilot formats, lints and tests the files that have changed on your current branch compared to main:

 ```terminal
 $ testpilot